burtonjb/LispyJS/README.md

 ### Defining macros (define syntax)

 Scheme programs can define and use new derived expression, called *macros*.

+A macro is a transformation performed on code by code.
+That is, a piece of code, read by the interpreter (or compiler), which takes in code as an argument, manipulates and the returns the result, which is then run in-place.

 An example macro is below.
 Its `let` which is one of the derived special forms.
 ```